The Good Oil

 So we cautiously present our results for architectural employees.
 To eliminate the effects of inflation, we present our data as ratios to the incomes from other occupations.

 The NCS charts the mean hourly earnings of wage and salary workers in the USA.
+In this chart, the mean hourly earnings for architects = 100.

 The OES lists the median annual wage for a very detailed breakdown of American occupations.
 We provide a few occupations here.
+In this chart, the median annual wage for architects = 100.
+We can't see any trends here: there is no evidence that architects' incomes have declined over the near-15 years since 1998.

 We have been studying this data since 1967.
 Good heavens!
-We hope to present a full analysis by last quarter of 2013.
+We hope to present a full analysis by last quarter of 2015.